Bisht (surname)

 Bisht (/gbm/) is a surname found in the Indian states of Uttarakhand and Himachal Pradesh.
 Bisht was a title given by kings to nobles, derived from the Sanskrit vishisht ("distinguished").
 The term "Bisht" originally referred to someone who held a land grant from the government.
-The Bisht families in Uttarakhand were chiefly Thokdars thakur(Zamindars) of Thuljat origin.
-In Uttrakhand, Bishts are generally Kshatriya Thakurs as well as Brahmins in certain parts of East Uttrakhand.
+The Bisht families in Uttarakhand were chiefly Thokdars(Zamindars) of Thuljat origin.
+In Uttrakhand, Bishts are generally Kshatriya as well as Brahmins in certain parts of East Uttrakhand.
 In Nepal, Bisht was adopted as a surname by Raute and Raji people.
-Bishta, as Bista, was also used as a surname used by Khas people, group under the caste Chhetri.
+Bishta, as Bista, used as a surname by Khas people, group under the caste Chhetri.